piotrduszynski-besolve/ee-calculator-nestjs/README.md

 On production .env file should be created based on .test.env

+## How to use

+The calculator is available after starting under http://localhost:3000/calculator.
+You should send a body with an equation like this: { "equation": "2+3" }

 # Analyzes

 I spent in the meantime about 0,5h before starting the coding on the project analysis and did below notes.